gr4vy/gr4vy-swift/README.md

 This SDK is designed to simplify development, reduce boilerplate code, and help you get up and running with Gr4vy quickly and efficiently.
 It handles authentication, request management, and provides easy-to-use async/await methods for all API endpoints.

+A [SwiftUI client app](https://github.com/gr4vy/gr4vy-swift-client-app) and [UIKit client app](https://github.com/gr4vy/gr4vy-uikit-client-app) that uses this SDK are available for demo and testing purposes.

 - [SDK Installation](#sdk-installation)
   - [Getting started](#getting-started)
   - [Minimum Requirements](#minimum-requirements)